FriendlyAaron1/hcfcore/src/main/java/org/ayple/hcfcore/ranks/readme.txt

-ranks was changed to work with another plugin (LightPerms 2.1.3) instead
+ranks was changed to work with another plugin (luckyperms) instead